-The best way to get started is to pick up a weight that you can perform three sets of 10 reps with each exercise, so you’re lifting the weight 30 times, with a couple minutes of rest time between sets.
+The best way to get started is to pick up a weight that allows you to perform three sets of 10 reps with each exercise, so you’re lifting the weight 30 times, with a couple minutes of rest time between sets.

 How Do I Progress in Weightlifting?

-As you get stronger, you have three options regarding how to progress:
+As you move out of beginner weight lifting status, you have three options regarding how to progress:

 - First, you can lift the same number of sets and reps and just increase your weight.
 For example, if after a couple weeks of lifting, you can easily do three sets of 10 reps lifting 10-pound dumbbells, then pick up 15-pounders and do the same program, and then repeat this process.

 - A second option is to increase sets and decrease reps, such as four sets of six reps.
 You would choose this option if you want to make big jump in weight, let’s say from 10 to 20 pounds, since you may not be able to lift 20 pounds more than six times.
 Also, the heavier your weight, the more rest you need between sets in order for your muscles to recover.

 - A third option is to keep the same weight and do more reps, which may be your option if you only have one weight to work with.